 We have a lot of training items on our “checklist” to ensure that we have well-mannered, portable canine companions.
-We want to take our pups for adventures in the world (such as hikes!), to friends’ and family members’ homes, for veterinary care, and on vacation.
-In addition to teaching our dogs how to settle down in public on a mat, how to be crated, and how to behave around guests, we also need to teach our dogs how to calmly act while being transported in a vehicle.
+We want to take our pups for adventures in the world, such as on hikes, to friends’ and family members’ homes, for veterinary care, and on vacation.
+In addition to teaching our dogs how to settle down in public on a mat, how to be crated, and how to behave around guests, we also need to teach our dogs how to behave while being transported in a vehicle.

 For example, just sit for 30 seconds in the driveway or garage with your dog in that place in the car.
-Treat your dog in that place for being tranquil.
+Give your dog treats for remaining calm in their place.
 Remember, we use treats to reinforce good behaviors so these behaviors are repeated.
 Release your dog (“ok” or “done”) out of the car when the training session is over.
 For more help with safe exits out of the car, see this blog.
 Slowly increase the duration of staying in the place while the car is not in motion.
-During some training sessions in which you do not actually drive anywhere, turn on the car engine so your dog gets accustomed to the car vibrating while he is in his place.
+During some training sessions in which you do not actually drive anywhere, turn on the car engine so your dog gets accustomed to the car vibrating while they are in their place.

-Keep your voice positive and breathe calmly.
+Keep your tone positive and breathe calmly.
 Our dogs take cues from us; thus, if you’re content, your dog is more likely to be content.
 If you’re nervous and stressed, your dog will follow suit.
-You may make your dog more comfortable in the car by having his favorite blanket or toy along (a toy with which he simply co-exists and snuggles).
-In addition, exercise your dog before car training sessions and before car trips so that he is more likely to be able to relax.
+You may make your dog more comfortable in the car by having their favorite blanket or toy along (a toy with which they simply co-exist and snuggle).
+In addition, exercise your dog before car training sessions and before car trips so that they are more likely to be able to relax.

 Ensure airflow is adequate for your pooch.
-Do not have anything near your dog (whether or not he is in the crate) that could be come tangled, such as a leash.
-Keep windows almost all the way up to prevent your (uncrated) dog from the temptation of breaking his place and sticking his head out of the window.
+Do not have anything near your dog (whether or not they are in the crate) that could be come tangled, such as a leash.
+Keep windows almost all the way up to prevent your (uncrated) dog from the temptation of breaking their place and sticking their head out of the window.
 Dogs with their heads hanging out of car windows are at risk for jumping out, falling out, or getting hit in the eyes, nose, or ears by dangerous debris (small rocks, litter, dirt, etc.).

 Enjoy safe travels!